Model-Free Robust Average-Reward Reinforcement Learning with Sample Complexity Analysis: Abstract

 \section{Abstract}

-Robust reinforcement learning (RL) under the average-reward criterion is crucial for long-term decision making under potential environment mismatches, yet its finite-sample complexity study remains largely unexplored.
-Existing works offer algorithms with asymptotic guarantees, but the absence of finite-sample analysis hinders its principled understanding and practical deployment, especially in data-limited settings.
-We close this gap by proposing \textbf{Robust Halpern Iteration (RHI)}, the first algorithm with provable finite-sample complexity guarantee.
-Under standard uncertainty sets -- including contamination sets and $\ell_p$-norm balls -- RHI attains an $\varepsilon$-optimal policy with near-optimal sample complexity of $\tilde{\mathcal O}\!\left(\frac{S\,A\,\mathcal H^{2}}{\varepsilon^{2}}\right)$, where $S$ and $A$ denote the numbers of states and actions, and $\mathcal H$ is the robust optimal bias span.
-This result gives the first polynomial sample complexity guarantee for robust average-reward RL.
-Moreover, our RHI's independence from prior knowledge distinguishes it from many previous average-reward RL studies.
-Our work thus constitutes a significant advancement in enhancing the practical applicability of robust average-reward methods to complex, real-world problems.
+Robust reinforcement learning (RL) under the average-reward criterion is essential for long-term decision-making, particularly when the environment may differ from its training dynamics.
+However, most existing studies focus on model-based settings and provide only asymptotic guarantees, hindering their principled understanding and practical deployment, especially in data-limited scenarios.
+We aim to close this gap by proposing a model-free algorithm, \textbf{Robust Halpern Iteration (RHI)}.
+We first design our algorithm based on a black-box sampling oracle, which can estimate the worst-case performance accurately.
+We then derive the finite sample complexity of RHI under the generative model setting, assuming the sampling oracle.
+To concretely design such an oracle, we propose a $K$-order multi-level Monte-Carlo estimator, which is shown to have a lower bias compared to prior methods.
+We further instantiate our design for multiple uncertainty models, including KL and $\chi^2$ divergence sets, and show that our RHI algorithm achieves an $\varepsilon$-optimal robust policy with a sample complexity of $\tilde{\mathcal{O}}\left( \frac{SA\mathcal{H}^2}{\varepsilon^{(2+o(1))}}\right)$, where $S,A$ are the number of states and actions, and $\mathcal{H}$ is the robust optimal span.
+Our result asymptotically matches the best complexity in robust average reward RL.